-Amplify Surgical® would like to welcome you to our 3rd Annual Endoscopic Spine Symposium at the University of California, Irvine (UCI) Medical Center.
-The symposium will offer an indepth look at our dualPortal® and dualX® technologies through comprehensive lectures, as well as a hands-on cadaver workshop.
-Leading the Symposium will be ten of the most prominent spine experts from both the United States and South Korea, who are here to present, demonstrate, and guide you through these innovative technologies and techniques.
-Please look forward to our cadaver lab, where our expert Faculty will demonstrate and then administer in-depth instruction on the novel two-portal endoscopic approach (dualPortal®) and dual-expanding interbody implants (dualX®).
-We hope that by experiencing first-hand just how powerful our dualPortal® and dualX® technologies are, you will be inspired to incorporate these minimally invasive tools into your practices.
+Amplify Surgical would like to welcome you to our 4th Annual Endoscopic Spine Symposium at the University of California, Irvine (UCI) Medical Center.
+The Symposium will offer a comprehensive understanding of our dualPortal and dualXSlim technologies through broad-gauging lectures, as well as a hands-on cadaver workshops.
+Leading the Symposium will be thirteen of the most prominent spine Experts from both, the United States and South Korea, who are here to present, demonstrate, and guide you through these innovative technologies and techniques.
+Please look forward to our cadaver labs, where our expert Faculty will demonstrate and then administer in-depth instruction on the novel two-portal endoscopic approach (dualPortal) and the newest dual-expanding interbody implant (dualXSlim technologies are, you will be inspired to incorporate these ultra-minimally invasive tools into your practices.

 Dr. Don Park, our Symposium Chair, is Clinical Professor and Director of the Advanced Endoscopic and Outpatient Spine Program at University of California, Irvine Medical Center.
-We are honored to celebrate his chairmanship and our partnership with UCI Medical Center for this 3rd Annual Endoscopic Spine Symposium.
+We are honored to celebrate his Chairmanship and our partnership with UCI Medical Center for this 4th Annual Endoscopic Spine Symposium.

-Over the past year, our dualPortal® and dualX® technologies have seen tremendous expansion amongst U.S. practitioners and increased interest in the international community.
-In response to this rapidly growing interest, we have established organized regional training across the country and have welcomed countless physicians into our dualPortal® and dualX® communities.
+Over the past year, the dualPortal and dualXSlim technologies have seen tremendous expansion amongst U.S. practitioners and increased interest in the international community.
+In response to this rapidly growing interest, we have established bespoke regional training across the country and have welcomed countless physicians into our dualPortal and dualXSlim communities.
 We are proud to have members from these communities serve as our esteemed faculty.

-Thank you for joining us at the 3rd Annual Amplify Surgical® Endoscopic Spine Symposium featuring dualPortal® and dualX® technologies.
+Thank you for joining us at the 4th Annual Amplify Surgical Endoscopic Spine Symposium featuring dualPortal and dualXSlim technologies.
 Events such as this are integral to revolutionizing the world of minimally invasive spine surgery, and we are incredibly grateful for those who choose to attend and contribute to our symposia.
 We would also like to thank our corporate sponsors for supporting today's event.
-Lastly, we would like to recognize the following for their invaluable contributions to the 3rd Annual Amplify Surgical® Endoscopic Spine Symposium: our visiting Symposium Faculty, Dr. Don Park (Symposium Chair), UCI Medical Center, the UCI Department of Orthopaedic Surgery, and the UCI Surgical Skills Laboratory.
+Lastly, we would like to recognize the following for their invaluable contributions to the 4th Annual Amplify Surgical Endoscopic Spine Symposium: our visiting Symposium Faculty, Dr. Don Park (Symposium Chair), UCI Medical Center, the UCI Department of Orthopaedic Surgery, and the UCI Surgical Skills Laboratory.

-About Amplify Surgical®, Inc.: Amplify Surgical® is a privately-held spinal device company located in Irvine, CA. Our mission is to revolutionize minimally-invasive spine surgery by transforming ordinary procedures with groundbreaking surgical solutions that improve patient safety and outcomes.
+About Amplify Surgical, Inc.: Amplify Surgical is a privately-held spinal device company located in Irvine, CA. Our mission is to revolutionize minimally-invasive spine surgery by transforming ordinary procedures with groundbreaking surgical solutions that improve patient safety and outcomes.